Mattress Rating Sources

 by Tanya Fong

-Our AssessmentAustralia's Choice magazine polls 3,500 readers to see how satisfied they are with their mattresses, with some brands also being sold in the U.S. The high-end Tempur-Pedic mattress -- known as Tempur in Australia -- earns the highest ratings, but owners also report high satisfaction with the budget Sultan model sold at Ikea.
-Unlike other articles, this one says higher-priced mattresses are always more comfortable than cheaper ones from the same manufacturer.
+Our AssessmentAustralia's Choice magazine polls 3,500 readers to see how satisfied they are with their mattresses, with some brands also being sold in the U.S. The high-end Tempur-Pedic mattress -- known as Tempur in Australia -- earns the highest ratings, but owners also report high satisfaction with the budget Sultan line sold at Ikea.
+The article also includes a buying guide with tips on shopping and caring for your mattress, and a rundown of mattress styles available.

 by Editors of Which?

-Our AssessmentWhich? magazine, the U.K. counterpart to ConsumerReports.org, tests mattress support by having people with different body types lie on each model and measuring their spinal alignment in various sleeping positions.
-Editors also roll barrels across the mattresses to test their durability, and measure bounciness, water absorption and stability.
-The website provides detailed test results for nine memory foam mattresses, but only two are available in the U.S. A useful buying guide can be viewed without a subscription.
+Our AssessmentWhich? magazine, the U.K. counterpart to ConsumerReports.org, tests mattresses by having people with different body types lie on each model and measuring their spinal alignment in various sleeping positions.
+They also simulate 10 years of use to measure durability, and they evaluate bounciness and water absorption.
+The website provides detailed results for 15 mattresses, but only two brands -- Tempur-Pedic (known as Tempur in the U.K.) and Sealy -- are available in the U.S.

-Our AssessmentIn addition to its tests of specific mattress models, Which? magazine reports on the best mattress brands in the U.K. Editors survey more than 7,000 mattress owners, asking them to rate their mattresses on comfort, value and durability.
+Our AssessmentIn addition to testing specific mattress models, Which? magazine reports on the best mattress brands in the U.K. Editors survey more than 6,400 mattress owners who have bought a mattress in the last five years, asking them if they are comfortable on it and satisfied with it.
 Of the 19 brands included in the survey, only three are available in the U.S.: Tempur-Pedic (known as Tempur in the U.K.), Ikea and Sealy.

 The Best Mattress for a Better Night's Sleep